fisekoo/ASE-ShaderGUI/README.md

     | --- | --- |
     | vecType | 2 if vector2, 3 if vector3. |
 ## Surface Options setup for ASE
   + First, create these properties.
-Don't forget to auto-register and add Hide in Inspector attribute to them. http://paste.amplify.pt/view/raw/3962eb69
+Don't forget to auto-register and add Hide in Inspector attribute to them. (multiply your alpha threshold with _ALPHATEST_ON before you plug in, that's why it's registered.) http://paste.amplify.pt/view/raw/3962eb69
     ![image](https://github.com/user-attachments/assets/299b9dae-2839-47cf-9c8a-fef4d44af66f)
   + Go to SubShader and click the little gray dot next to cull mode, and select Cull property.